 Los Angeles Center For Enriched Studies

-- The student population of 1649 students has stayed relatively flat over five years.
+- Los Angeles Center For Enriched Studies's student population of 1648 students has stayed relatively flat over five school years.

-- The teacher population of 63 teachers has stayed relatively flat over five years.
+- The teacher population of 66 teachers has grown by 8% over five school years.

 |School Type||Alternative school / Magnet School|